mamume/documentation/content/contributing/development/coding_guidelines.rst

 Naming Conventions
 ------------------

-Naming conventions in CSS are hugely useful in making your code more strict, transparent and informative.
+Naming conventions in CSS are incredibly useful in making your code more strict, transparent and informative.

 | Avoid `id` selectors and prefix your classes with `o_<module_name>`, where `<module_name>` is the
   technical name (`sale`, `im_chat`, ...) or the main route